-The Oral Cancer Foundation states close to 49,750 Americans will be diagnosed with oral cancer this year.
+The Oral Cancer Foundation states 145 Americans will be newly diagnosed per day with oral cancer.
+Close to 53,000 Americans will be diagnosed with oral cancer this year.
 It will cause over 9,750 deaths, killing roughly 1 person per hour.

 - The 5-year survival rate for these cancers is about 57 percent.

 - Death from oral cancer is nearly twice as high in some minorities.